hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 > A product’s price is updated in the cache, but not yet written to the database.
 > If another system reads the database directly, it will still see the old price.
 This is an example of **dirty data**.

+Handling dirty data is not typically done with invalidation policies, but with caching strategies that define how and when cached changes are synchronized back to the original data source.

 ## Caching strategies at Application level
 Since cache memory is limited and not automatically kept in sync with the original data source, we need to decide - from the application perspective: